nathanleclaire/docker101-talk/README.md

 # libswarm

-A Reveal.js presentation on libswarm
+A Reveal.js presentation on Docker 101

 ## Author